agustincan/dojos-api/README.md

-# Awesome Project Build with TypeORM
+# Awesome Project Build with TypeORM for training

 Steps to run this project: